omob/online-retail-app-api/README.md

 npm run start
 ```

+### Automation
+The cron/automate.js script is called via an endpoint at `/api/transactions/automate/execute` every hour via a CRON scheduler.
+This script runs an algorithmn that determines the billing date for each subscription plan and notifies users via mail on when billing will occur.
+It also retries failed transactions if any.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.